Kidney Failure Drug Lawsuit

 - Heavy bleeding (hemorrhaging)

 - The dye (contrast) used in some scans and X-rays

 Certain prescription and over-the-counter medications have been linked to kidney failure, shutting the kidneys down due to defective drug prescriptions.
 These include:

 - NSAIDs (nonsteroidal anti-inflammatory drugs, such as naproxen and ibuprofen)

 - Trasylol (also known as aprotinin)

 The law requires physicians to follow special guidelines for prescribing medications that might be toxic to the kidneys, or that are for patients with pre-existing renal insufficiency.
-Your defective drug lawyer at Searcy Denney warns that even after a drug is approved by the FDA and widely used, new issues relating to its potential for kidney failure can be discovered.
+The defective drug lawyers at Searcy Denney warn that even after a drug is approved by the FDA and widely used, new issues relating to its potential for kidney failure can be discovered.

 A specific case where an FDA-approved drug caused injuries involves a drug marketed as “Trasylol.”
 Trasylol is an injectable medication used to stem blood loss during open heart surgeries.
 A study found this FDA-approved medication is associated with increased risk of renal failure.
 Administration of Trasylol has led to a number of patient deaths, and caused some cases of acute kidney failure, requiring dialysis.
 Lawsuits relating to this dangerous drug are pending against Bayer Corporation in multi-district litigation proceedings.